JohnZolton/flashcards/README.md

 This is a flashcard app, inspired by Anki and Dr. Andrew Huberman, created using Tkinter.

 Key Features:
- - Random 6 second breaks after a completed card.
+ - Random rest intervals after a completed card.
 This boosts memory and learning speed.
 [Overview](https://www.auxoro.com/blog/learn-skills-faster-andrew-hubereman-neuroscience), [Study](https://www.sciencedirect.com/science/article/pii/S2211124721005398).
  - Randomly flashes a scary picture.
-This causes an adrenaline jump which signals the brain to remember the events immediately before the adrenaline jump.
+This causes an adrenaline jump which signals the brain to remember the events immediately before.
 [Source](https://www.youtube.com/watch?v=JPX8g8ibKFc&t=3422s).

 Features:
  - Select a deck of flashcards to use (as a CSV)